mstksg/prompt/README.md

 Foo "hello!"
 8
 ~~~

-`promptFoo` is completely "pure" --- we *pretend* that `prompt "bar"` is pure,
+`promptFoo` is completely "pure", and doesn't ever involve IO or anything, and
-because we don't ever assume IO or anything in the type.
-So we can run
+doesn't even have IO in the type.
+We can run `promptFoo` in `IO` if we
-`promptFoo` in `IO` if we wanted, like above...or we can even run "without"
+wanted, like above...or we can even run "without" IO, too:
-IO, too:

 ~~~haskell
 ghci> import qualified Data.Map as M